Plugin Based Application Using C# MEF

 Reimplement ICalculatorTask and Inherit from IService

 This approach will cause all existing and future tasks the be "known" as a service.
 This is sometimes not exactly what we want.
 This would be the easy way and sometimes the best but this depends on your coding style.
-By implementing IService and then defining the export attribute, we could load all interfaces at once and without any dependency on it.
+By implementing IService and then defining the export attribute, we could load all interfaces at once without any dependency on it.

 Inherit from ICalculatorTask and create a Service Adapter

 This approach will use the Adapter pattern and will wrap all Service functionality into its own class.
 That is useful if we don't want to alter the existing code and prevent the target classes the be known that they are really used as Services.
 To do this we will create a class called CalculatorWrapper.
 The base calls will take an ICalculatorTask instance and will delegate all tasks to it.
-Then we inherit from this wrapper class and create a new class called Multiply or what every exact instance we are defining.
+Then we inherit from this wrapper class and create a new class called Multiply or every exact instance we are defining.

 This simple Scenario would be a good way to use a Plugin-based system.